 The quality of the paneer determines the texture and softness of the paneer.
 Fresh homemade paneer is the best option to use in this recipe.
 If you are using store-bought paneer then make sure it is fresh and not expired.

-If the paneer is hard, soak them in warm water for 5-10 minutes to make it soft.
+If the paneer is hard, soak it in warm water for 5-10 minutes to make it soft.

 Before adding fried paneer to the curry, keep it soaked in salted water for 5-10 minutes to prevent it from getting hard and rubbery.